Azure/bicep-types-az/generated/network/microsoft.network/2019-06-01/types.md

 ## VirtualNetworkPeeringPropertiesFormat
 ### Properties
-* **allowForwardedTraffic**: bool: Whether the forwarded traffic from the VMs in the remote virtual network will be allowed/disallowed.
+* **allowForwardedTraffic**: bool: Whether the forwarded traffic from the VMs in the local virtual network will be allowed/disallowed in remote virtual network.
 * **allowGatewayTransit**: bool: If gateway links can be used in remote virtual networking to link to this virtual network.
-* **allowVirtualNetworkAccess**: bool: Whether the VMs in the linked virtual network space would be able to access all the VMs in local Virtual network space.
+* **allowVirtualNetworkAccess**: bool: Whether the VMs in the local virtual network space would be able to access the VMs in remote virtual network space.
 * **peeringState**: 'Connected' | 'Disconnected' | 'Initiated': The status of the virtual network peering.
-Possible values are 'Initiated', 'Connected', and 'Disconnected'.
 * **provisioningState**: string: The provisioning state of the resource.
 * **remoteAddressSpace**: [AddressSpace](#addressspace): AddressSpace contains an array of IP address ranges that can be used by subnets of the virtual network.
 * **remoteVirtualNetwork**: [SubResource](#subresource): Reference to another subresource.